joncursi/eslint-config/README.md

 module.exports = require('@joncursi/eslint-config/commitlint.config');
 ```

-This will allow Commitlint to discover the configuration this repository
+This will allow CommitLint to discover the configuration this repository
 provides from within your `node_modules` folder.

-Next, add the following to your `package.json` file so that commitlint will
+Next, add the following to your `package.json` file so that CommitLint will
 check for infractions in your commit messages every time you create a new
 commit: